BedialaunetaDani/hartree_fock_2D_quantum_dots/journal.md

 \text{max}|(\epsilon^{(k-1)}-\epsilon^{(k)})/\epsilon^{(k)}|< \text{precision},
 ```

 where ''max'' refers to the maximum value of the vector.
-The generalized eigenvalue proble is solved using the scipy function eigh(F,S).
+The generalized eigenvalue problem is solved using the scipy function eigh(F,S).

 Following Jos' book, the groundstate energy is then computed through